StingzLD/100_Days_of_Code/log.md

 * Reset and went through the [Learn Python: Inheritance and Polymorphism](https://www.codecademy.com/learn/learn-python-3/modules/learn-python3-classes) Codecadmey lesson again.

 **Thoughts**
 * The reason for finding additional tutorials and resetting the Codecademy lesson is because it simply was not clicking last night.
 I was able to complete the lesson by following the examples in the instructions, but there were parts that my tired brain was just not comprehending.
-Now that I am going through everything with a fresh brain, everythign is clicking.
+Now that I am going through everything with a fresh brain, everything is clicking.

 **Link to work**
 * [Code from Codecademy lesson](https://github.com/StingzLD/Codecademy/tree/master/Python3/10.Classes)